DawnInfoTekInc/LogPlus/README.md

 # Log Plus

 LogPlus is a framework to extend current java log framework, LogPlus is based on [logback](https://logback.qos.ch/) framework.
-It's pretty cool, and extendable with most java log framework.
+It's pretty cool, and extendable with most java log frameworks.

-This framework provides features which can be used in different purposes.
+This framework provides features which can be used in different purposes, it currently supports logback, slf4j, log4j2, log4j1.2.17.

 ## features
 1. integrate with servlet, override servlet [dofilter function](https://tomcat.apache.org/tomcat-5.5-doc/servletapi/javax/servlet/Filter.html) to get extra message from http request